ZaksSaFita/zTv-Player/ztv_player/README.md

 - `flutter analyze`
 - `dart run build_runner build --delete-conflicting-outputs`

-## Napomene za razvoj
+## ⚠️ Development Notes

-- Aktivna playlist-a se trenutno cuva lokalno.
+- The active playlist is currently stored locally.
-- Neki serveri vracaju nekonzistentan JSON, pa `XtreamApiService` ima dodatnu sanitizaciju response-a.
+- Some IPTV servers return inconsistent JSON, so `XtreamApiService` includes additional response sanitization.
-- Projekat trenutno nema zavrsen CI signal u ovom okruzenju jer su `flutter analyze` i `flutter test` spori i timeout-uju u terminal sesiji.
+- The project is already functional, but the codebase is still going through cleanup and refactoring.

-## Prioriteti za naredni rad
+## 🛣️ Current Priorities

-- dodatni testovi za services i repository sloj
+- broader test coverage for services and repository logic
-- sigurnije cuvanje osjetljivih podataka
+- safer handling of sensitive data
-- uklanjanje preostalih dupliranih flow-ova u player/detail screenovima
+- reducing remaining duplicated flows in player and detail screens
-- zamjena krhkih package internal import zavisnosti stabilnijim API-jem
+- replacing fragile package-internal dependencies with more stable APIs